cmbrose/recipes/_recipes/impossible-rhubarb-pie.md

 ---
-:title: Impossible Rhubarb Pie
+title: Impossible Rhubarb Pie
-:name: Impossible Rhubarb Pie
+name: Impossible Rhubarb Pie
-:prep_time: 15 min
+prep_time: 15 min
-:cook_time: 50 min
+cook_time: 50 min
-:tags:
-- "---"
+tags:
-- "- GrandmaBrose"
+- GrandmaBrose
-- "- pie"
+- pie
-:source_kind: manual
+source_kind: manual
-:notes:
-- "---"
+notes:
-- "- There's no mention of a pie crust in the recipe so no idea if you need one or not"
+- There's no mention of a pie crust in the recipe so no idea if you need one or not :)
-- ":)"
 ---

 ## Ingredients